 Buying Treasuries at Auction on Schwab

-To buy Treasuries at auction, go to the "Fixed Income Offerings" section.
-At the bottom of the page, find and click the "Treasury Auctions" link.
+To buy Treasuries at auction, start in the "Fixed Income Offerings" section.
+There is a link toward the bottom of the page labeled "Treasury Auctions."

 Schwab Treasury Fees